-Key Roles in an Online or Hybrid Event Part One
+Key Roles in an Online or Hybrid Event Part 1

 For an online event these are the roles you want to consider: